Summer Camp

 What to Leave at Home

-• Clothing with suggestive or negative slogans or language
+• Clothing with negative/ suggestive content

-• Cell phones, tablets, or laptops
+• Cell phones, tablets, laptops, etc

-• Digital Cameras
+• Digital cameras

-• Candy, snack food, etc…
+• Candy, snacks, food, etc

-• Electronic games
+• Electronic games and music players

 • Squirt guns

-• Knives, weapons, or explosives
+• Knives, weapons, explosives

 Parental Consultation